afs/afs.github.io/substitute.md

 ### Issue 2: Substitution happens where definitions are only for variables

-Rather then replace a varialbe by its value in the current row, the new mechanism makes the binding of variable to value available.
+Rather then replace a variable by its value in the current row, the new mechanism makes the binding of variable to value available.
 The variable remains in the graph pattern of <tt>EXISTS</tt> and the evaluation.